-We, all of our directors that will own equity in us following the completion of the IPO, all of our executive officers and certain of our Legacy Owners have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to sale or other disposition of our Class A common stock for a period of 180 days following the date of this prospectus, subject to certain exceptions and extensions.
-In addition, Mr. Beard and Mr. Spence have agreed, subject to certain exceptions set forth in an agreement between each of them and the underwriters, not to dispose of, directly or indirectly, any of the equity interests of the Company beneficially owned by them, including interests they own in Q Power, during the period from the date of this prospectus through the date 180 days after the date of this prospectus, except with the prior written consent of B. Riley Securities, Inc. See "Underwriting" in the IPO Prospectus for a description of these lock-up provisions.
+We, all of our directors that will own equity in us following the completion of the IPO, all of our executive officers and Q Power have entered or will enter into lock-up agreements pursuant to which we and they will be subject to certain restrictions with respect to sale or other disposition of our Class A common stock for a period of 180 days following the date of this prospectus, subject to certain earlier release provisions and certain other exceptions and extensions.
+In addition, Mr. Beard and Mr. Spence have agreed, subject to certain exceptions set forth in an agreement between each of them and the underwriters, not to dispose of, directly or indirectly, any of the equity interests of the Company beneficially owned by them, including interests they own in Q Power, during the period from the date of this prospectus through the date 180 days after the date of this prospectus, subject to certain earlier release provisions and except with the prior written consent of B. Riley Securities, Inc. and Cowen and Company, LLC.
+See "Underwriting" in the IPO Prospectus for a description of these lock-up provisions.